code259/sprint4_frontend/index.md

 <section class="hero">
         <div class="hero-text">
             <h1 class="title">Pawnsly</h1>
             <p>Pawnsly is a website with a focus in the game of Chess.
+Play against 3 different difficulty levels or login to play against friends online.
 By using Gemini Integration, Pawnsly can analyze your chess boards and turn any losing situation upside down! </p>
             <button id="login-btn">Sign Up!</button>
             <button id="signup-btn">Login!</button>
         </div>